Our Origin Story

 I cannot emphasize the importance of the last point enough.
 The last thing we want to do is make the FAA mad at us considering we need to work with them to make this a reality from a regulatory standpoint.

-Because of how much money, talent, and work it will require to build this, we're currently trying a slightly different approach.
+Our original plan was to build what was essentially a flying pod after the Flyt 16 that would improve flight time and safety, but as is frequently the case, plans change.
 Instead of jumping straight to pods that fly us around, we're pivoting to focus on the entertainment market in the short-term, similar to how Tesla focused on luxury cars at first even though their goal all along was mass-market electric cars.

 Let us know if you can help us in any way!
 After all, you know from these stories that we need it!